-Figure 6: 2014-15 Monthly Gas Consumption13 (houses solid lines, flats dashed)

-This unexpected gas use in summer (greater than 30 kWh per month) may be down to one or more of the following:
+Figure 6: 2014-17 Monthly Gas Consumption (houses solid lines, flats dashed) This unexpected gas use in summer (greater than 30 kWh per month) may be down to one or more of the following:

-- 1. Unanticipated (and unlikely) use of space heating14 - 2.
-Reduced, or no, contribution from the solar panels. - 3.
+- 1. Unanticipated (and unlikely) use of space heating - 2.
+Reduced, or zero, contribution from the solar panels. - 3.
 Household sizes are larger, and/or the residents bathe more, than the assumptions in PHPP - 4.
 Excess heat losses from the thermal store and pipework.